wp-plugins/ewww-image-optimizer/readme.txt

 All images created by the new WP_Image_Editor class in WP 3.5 will be automatically optimized.
 Current implementations are GD, Imagick, and Gmagick.
 Images optimized via this class include Meta Slider, BuddyPress Activity Plus (thumbs) and probably countless others.
 If you have a plugin that uses WP_Image_Editor and would like EWWW IO to be able to optimize previous uploads, post a thread in the support forums.

 = Optimize Almost Everything =
 As of version 1.7.0, site admins can specify any folder within their wordpress folder to be optimized.
-The 'Optimize More' option under Tools will optimize theme images, BuddyPress avatars, BuddyPress Activity Plus images, Meta Slider slides, WP Symposium images, and any user-specified folders.
-The Wordpress 'uploads' folder cannot be specified, but sub-folders of the 'uploads' folder are permitted.
+The 'Optimize More' option under Tools will optimize theme images, BuddyPress avatars, BuddyPress Activity Plus images, Meta Slider slides, WP Symposium images, GD bbPress attachments, and any user-specified folders.
 Additionally, this tool can run on an hourly basis via wp_cron to keep newly uploaded images optimized.
 Any images optimized via this tool are stored in the database so that the optimizer does not attempt to re-optimize them unless they are modified (and so you can take a look at the table to see what exactly is being optimized).

 == Installation ==